 It’s not uncommon for disagreements to arise between family members and loved ones including over funeral arrangements, burial disputes or possession of ashes.
 So, who has the ultimate say and what can you do?
-Richard Adams, who has advised clients in a number of such cases, considers this delicate and sensitive issue.
+The team, who have advised clients in a number of such cases, considers this delicate and sensitive issue.

 The starting point in law is that a corpse is not a property as set out in the case of Williams v Williams 20 ChD 659.